AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. index:: see: MDI; Multiple Document Interface
 .. index:: Multiple Document Interface

-The whole work space is based on a multiple document interface, :ref:`Multiple_Document_Interface`.
-It can contain any number of windows, the most important of which are probably the editors.
-However, GPS also provides a large number of views that can be added to the workspace.
-The following sections will list them all.
+The overall work space is based on a multiple document interface, :ref:`Multiple_Document_Interface` and can contain any number of windows, the most important of which are usually the editors.
+However, GPS also provides a large number of views for you to add to the workspace.
+The sections below list them.

 Common features of the views
 ----------------------------